snac-cooperative/snac_eac_cpf_utils/readme.md

 This software is beta pre-release.
 It may contain bugs, and it likely to change before the first production version.

-These are XSLT scripts that create EAD-CPF (Corporations, Persons, and Families) from MARC21/slim XML.
+These are XSLT scripts that create EAC-CPF (Corporations, Persons, and Families) from MARC21/slim XML.
 Some sample data is (or soon will be) included.
 There are also Perl scripts which are primarily used when the number of input records to be processed will exceed the memory of the computer.